jfrog/partner-integrations/PagerDuty/Artifactory/README.md

 1. From the **Configuration** menu, select **Services**.
 2. There are two ways to add an integration to a service:
    * **If you are adding your integration to an existing service**: Click the **name** of the service you want to add the integration to.
 Then, select the **Integrations** tab and click the **New Integration** button.
-   * **If you are creating a new service for your integration**: Please read our documentation in section [Configuring Services and Integrations](https://support.pagerduty.com/docs/services-and-integrations#section-configuring-services-and-integrations) and follow the steps outlined in the [Create a New Service](https://support.pagerduty.com/docs/services-and-integrations#section-create-a-new-service) section, selecting ***JFrog Artifactory + PagerDuty Notifications*** as the **Integration Type** in step 4.
+   * **If you are creating a new service for your integration**: Please read our documentation in section [Configuring Services and Integrations](https://support.pagerduty.com/docs/services-and-integrations#section-configuring-services-and-integrations) and follow the steps outlined in the [Create a New Service](https://support.pagerduty.com/docs/services-and-integrations#section-create-a-new-service) section, selecting ***JFrog Artifactory Notifications*** as the **Integration Type** in step 4.
 Continue with the In  ***JFrog Artifactory Setup***  section (below) once you have finished these steps.
-3. Enter an **Integration Name** in the format `JFrog` and select  ***JFrog Artifactory + PagerDuty Notifications***  from the Integration Type menu.
+3. Enter an **Integration Name** in the format `JFrog` and select  ***JFrog Artifactory Notifications***  from the Integration Type menu.
 4. Click the **Add Integration** button to save your new integration.
 You will be redirected to the Integrations tab for your service.
 5. An **Integration Key** will be generated on this screen.
-Click on the integration name next to the integration key and copy the **integration URL** in a safe place as it will be used when you configure the integration with  ***JFrog Artifactory + PagerDuty Notifications***  in the next section.
+Click on the integration name next to the integration key and copy the **integration URL** in a safe place as it will be used when you configure the integration with  ***JFrog Artifactory Notifications***  in the next section.
 ![integrations](images/integration.png)

 ## In JFrog Artifactory